JNRowe/jnrowe.github.io/articles/rcs.rst

 There are many tools available that can help you to manage your |RCS| files, including the |RCS| status monitor rcsi_ and blame_ |RCS| file annotator.

-``rcsi`` will display information about the files within a directory.
+:command:`rcsi` will display information about the files within a directory.

-The screenshot to the right shows ``rcsi`` in use on a sample partially |RCS|
+The screenshot to the right shows :command:`rcsi` in use on a sample partially
-controlled directory.
-All the information it contains should be fairly self explanatory, and even if it isn’t the package comes with a comprehensive man page and README.
+|RCS| controlled directory.
+All the information it contains should be fairly
+self explanatory, and even if it isn’t the package comes with a comprehensive man page and :file:`README`.

 .. code-block:: text